-When I tell people I’m a recruiter, one of the first questions they ask is usually about how to get into recruitment… and for those who are interesting in changing careers – how to get into recruitment with no experience.
+When I tell people I’m a recruiter, one of the first questions they ask is usually about how to get into recruitment… and for those who are interesting in changing careers – becoming a recruiter with no experience is most certainly possible.

 How to get into recruitment